bhstark2/latency/report.md

 frequently the case that the IP address to geolocation mapping information is wildly inaccurate.
-In those cases, the geolocation database inaccurately associates that the IP address to a different state/province, (i.e.: Washington DC instead of San Francisco, CA), or a different country or a different continent.
+In those cases, the geolocation database inaccurately associates that the IP address to a different state/province, (e.g., Washington DC instead of San Francisco, CA), or a different country or a different continent.
 Ultimately, when the GSLB makes an incorrect rendezvous reply to the DNS recursive resolver and client, this has negative implications on client to server latency.